 An omniverse combines all the existing metaverses, multiverses, or whatever is there, and the physical worlds of the users.
-You may have heard about Nvidia omniverse which is a multi-
+It encompasses a comprehensive and all-encompassing network of interconnected dimensions and possibilities.

 For a real omniverse to arrive, many more things are needed.
 We can say that the arrival of an omniverse will be the culmination of the multiverse era.

 At some point, metaverse groups will move from separate platforms competing for users and income to a decentralized infrastructure.
 Universal interoperability will be achieved, with users able to use their digital user identity in both the physical world and the united virtual world.

 The virtual space-enabling technologies will provide users with an opportunity to have immersive experiences.
 But this will happen only when a metaverse turns from being just one website separated from other platforms, parallel universes into a single ecosystem.
 In this single universe, all virtual reality worlds and the users’ physical space form a single digital reality.